-Some brokers do (and must disclose their fees up-front) and some don't.
+This depends on your situation.
+Sometimes fees and charges may apply for complex loans, but any and all fees must be discussed and disclosed to you up-front.
 One of the myths about brokers is that using a broker costs more.
 It does not.
 Brokers are paid a commission by the bank or lender to whom they direct the business.
 That commission is generally paid from the same source as that used by the bank to finance their own branches and sales staff.
 It does not affect the rate you pay or the level of service you receive.

 Absolutely not!
 There is legislation applicable to the industry, specifically to protect consumers from that sort of behaviour.
 It is known as the NCCP, or National Consumer Credit Protection Act.
 It sets out the ethical standards and guidelines to ensure brokerage professionals reveal all commissions and fess.
 Our only job is to bring you the best loan for your needs and servicing capacity.
 We are diligent in our observance of all appropriate consumer protections.

 That depends on how much money you have available for a deposit, and your current income and expenses position.
 We offer the Cashflow Maestro program to help you get your financial situation in order before you apply for a loan.

 The Reserve Bank of Australia meets on the first Tuesday of each month to determine the official cash rate for the entire country.
 The cash rate is the rate charged between banks for overnight loans.
 Bank loan rates are made up of the cash rate plus a profit margin.
 Interest rates are set by lenders, based on this data.
 Mortgage brokers have no control over the rates set, other than to look for the best rate available for a loan that suits your needs and individual circumstances.